 Now, take your time at rest to answer the following questions at the start of the week, if you want to progress yourself and get potential problems out of the way.

-The Ultimate Self Reflection Questions to Conquer Yourself
+The Self-Reflection Questions to Conquer Yourself

 What was my biggest success as an athlete last week?

-Relive all the training sessions in your head and find one workout that worked really well and you’re very satisfied with.
+Relive all the training sessions in your head and find one workout that worked well and you’re very satisfied with.
 Find the reasons why this session went so well and reconsider if you can adapt that to the other sessions to make them better.

 Where did I waste pointless time?